Technology Transfer Process

 Will I be able to publish the results of my research and still protect the commercial value of my intellectual property?

 Yes, but since patent rights are affected by these activities, it is best to submit an Invention Disclosure well before communicating or disclosing your invention to people outside AUB.
 There are significant differences between the U.S. and other countries as to how early publication affects a potential patent.
 Once publicly disclosed (published or presented in any form), an invention may have restricted or minimal potential for patent protection outside of the United States.
 Be sure to inform the TTU staff of any imminent or prior presentation, lecture, poster, abstract, website description, research proposal submission, dissertation/ master's thesis, publication, or other public presentation including the invention.

 May I use material or intellectual property from others in my research?

 Yes, but it is important to document carefully the date and conditions of use so that we can determine if this use may influence the ownership and license rights of your subsequent research results.
 If you wish to obtain materials from outside collaborators, an incoming Material Transfer Agreement (MTA) should be completed.
-Contact the TTU manager for the MTA template and for assistance.
+Make sure to contact OGC for assistance and for OGC review of the MTA.